 Anyone owning property or living in the Town of Windham, NH is eligible for a library card without charge.
 We also offer free library cards to teachers and town employees who work in Windham, even if they are not residents (bring in a paystub or other proof of local employment to register).
 Children may register for their own library card, associated with a caregiver's card, once they turn five years old.
 Visit the library, fill out a simple registration form, and you will receive your very own Nesmith Library card!

 Windham, NH residents can also sign up for a digital library card without visiting the library!
-You can use this temporary digital card to borrow our variety of digital ebooks, audiobooks, magazines, movies, TV episodes, and music.
+You can use this temporary digital card to borrow our variety of digital ebooks, audiobooks, and magazines through Cloudlibrary an Overdrive (Libby).
 Your digital library card will expire in 30 days: please visit the library to complete registration and receive your permanent card.
 To register online, visit this page of our catalog, and select the link at the top to register now.